 WP2, Data Quality Assessment: Data quality assessment is essential to achieve the vision of the FAIR principles and to enhance machine actionability.
 It is necessary that users can make informed decisions of what data to include and not include in their analysis.
 The increased use of AI makes this imperative.
 Data quality assessments need to be included in the metadata to enable this.
 Such assessments rely on information about context, data provenance and processing.
 Building on existing work, and in close collaboration with the use cases, this WP will develop and refine CDIF recommendations on context, provenance and data quality.
 These will then be implemented in automated tools and procedures for standardisation and data quality assessment.

+EuroArgo and UvA made an active learning based data quality label tool (https://doi.org/10.1007/s41060-025-00751-w).
+If it is interesting for ENVRI community, we can also make it available as part of the emerging ENVRI Node to serve more Ris.

 WP3, EOSC CDIF FAIRification Tools and AI Metadata Enhancement: This WP will apply the CDIF recommendations and examples as the basis for tools and services, including LLM-based approaches, for metadata enhancement and other forms of FAIRification.
 The tools and services include: software to create CDIF / DDI-CDI metadata, vocabulary services, AI-driven metadata enhancement etc..

+Integrating this FAIRification tool (CDIF) with ENVRI-HUB will enable the FAIRification of new ENVRI assets, such as ECV workflows, components, data products, and notebooks (It can be integrated as a service in ENVRI-HUB via technical partners).

 WP4, Data Spaces Integration: This WP will contribute to harmonisation between EOSC, EOSC nodes and the European Data Spaces.
 More specifically, the WP will contribute to alignment on matters of Legal, Organisational, Technical and Semantic interoperability, and demonstrate how operationalising the EOSC CDIF, will enhance interoperability with the European Data Spaces and in particular for interdisciplinary, cross-domain and cross-sector use cases.

+Integrating ENVRI-HUB with the emerging Europe Data Space—through the ENVRI EOSC node or ENVRI-HUB components such as the Catalogue, Knowledge Base, and Analytics Framework—will provide ENVRI users with opportunities to access the data space and share results within it.
+This interface can be demonstrated through the Virtual Research Environments (VREs) in ENVRI.
+(UvA/LifeWatch, ICOS, ACTRIS/etc. can contribute to this integration).

 WP5, Use Cases: The interdisciplinary and cross-domain use cases will demonstrate CDIF implementation and FAIRification, throughout the data and metadata lifecycle.
 The will demonstrate practically how CDIF enables creation of FAIR data products for interdisciplinary research and the reuse of these across sectors and between EOSC and other European Data Spaces.
 Each of the use cases will take a data pipeline approach, applying CDIF metadata, I-ADOPT variable description, semantics, etc